jerickjoe111/launch-school/JS210/course_topics.md

 It is often perfectly reasonable to treat any object with a numeric `length` property and corresponding non-negative integer properties as array-like objects.

-we can still iterate through them with the same code we'd use for a true array; many algorithms work just as well with array-like objects as they do with real arrays.
+We can still iterate through them with the same code we would use for a true array; many algorithms work just as well with array-like objects as they do with real arrays.
 This is specially true for algorithms that treat the array as read-only of if they at least leave the array length unchanged.

 In client-side JS, a number of methods for working with HTML documents (such as `document.querySelectorAll()`) return array-like objects.